alwindoss/gnuhealth/FHIR/gnuhealth-fhir-server/README.rst

 The GNU Health FHIR server is pip installable

 The server requires Flask and a few of its addons.
-And, of course, a working GNU Health HMIS instance.
+And, of course,a working GNU Health HMIS instance.

 Configuration
 -------------

 The server ships with a simple production config file.
 However, it needs to be edited.

     server/config.py
     ----------------